Inheritance Rights of Married People

 Unless the will of the deceased person expressly provides otherwise, a divorce revokes any provision of the will giving the divorced spouse a share of the estate or appointing the divorced spouse executor of the deceased person's estate

 The Right to Share in the Recovery of a Money Judgment for Financial Loss Resulting from Wrongful Death

 A spouse is entitled to seek compensation for the wrongful death of a spouse.
 Once divorced, the former spouse is no longer entitled to a share of that award.

-The article "Inheritance Rights of Married People" is provided as a free educational service by J. Douglas Barics, attorney at law, and does not constitute legal advice.
-Legal advice may only come from a qualified attorney who is familiar with the facts and circumstances of a specific case.
+Disclaimer: The article "Inheritance Rights of Married People" is provided as a free educational service and does not constitute legal advice.
+For more information see the full disclaimer.